 - Annual KPI setting and performance reviews

 Our new CEO has already started, and I am so excited.
 I can’t wait to see what we can achieve as a team, and what new ideas we’ll bring to life.

 If you’re a founder thinking about doing a similar transition and need some advice, let me know.
-I’m more than happy to chat through what we’ve learned so far.
+I’m more than happy to chat through what we’ve learned so far (including crowdsourcing a board member).
 What we’ve done is by no means the only way – we’ve seen other founders hire Chiefs of Staff, or swap CEO and Board Chair.
 But whatever you decide to do, we hope you lead the way (and then get a much deserved nap).